Emile666/stc1000_stm8/usermanual/README.md

 * PID-output polarity selectable with **Kc** parameter.
 Forward-acting (heating-loop) or reverse-acting (cooling-loop)
 * PID-output signal (slow PWM, T=12.5 sec) present at **S3 output** for connection to a Solid-State Relay (SSR)
 * Standard thermostat functionality available when PID-controller is disabled (**TS** parameter set to 0)
-* Second temperature probe functionality selectable with **Pb2** parameter
+* Second temperature probe functionality selectable with **Pb2** parameter.
+If **Pb2** is set to 0, no second temperature probe is connected.
++ With **Pb2** set to 1, the second temperature probe should measure the outside temperature.
+Used in thermostat control.
-* With **Pb** set to 2, a refrigerator and the compressor fan are controlled.
-You need two temperature probes for this
++ With **Pb** set to 2, the second temperature probe should measure the compressor temperature of a refrigerator.
+Used in refrigerator mode to also control the compressor fan.
 * Up to 4 profiles with up to 6 setpoints (6 profiles with 10 setpoints if the STM8S003F3 is replaced with a STM8S103FS µC)
 * Each setpoint can be held for 1-999 hours (i.e. up to ~41 days) or 1-999 minutes (i.e. up to ~16 hours)
 * Approximative ramping